 The Language acquisition should list information from primary school level through secondary to university level.
 Additionally, exchange activities, language courses, studies of foreign languages etc.

 - Copy of the current transcript of records

 The transcript of records can be obtained via the examination office or LSF.

 - Each applicant may apply for ONE overseas university only!!

-- The application must be submitted as a hard copy original!
+- The application must be submitted by E-mail (no hard copy)!

-- All documents of the application have to be separate documents (not on the same page as another document)
+- All documents of the application have to be separate documents (i.e. don't include your motivation in your CV)

 Applicants must be fluent either in the respective language of the country of choice or the language of instruction.
 They should be able to follow academic seminars and lectures and hold conversations.